rust-embedded/discovery/src/05-led-roulette/build-it.md

 $ rustup target add thumbv7em-none-eabihf
 ```

-You only the above step once; `rustup` will re-install a new standard library (`rust-std` component)
+You only need to do the above step once; `rustup` will re-install a new standard library
-whenever you update your toolchain.
+(`rust-std` component) whenever you update your toolchain.

 With the `rust-std` component in place you can now cross compile the program using Cargo: